BasicAirData/AirDataBridge/README.md

 This application is made to work with the BasicAirData [Asgard Air Data Computer](https://www.basicairdata.eu/projects/airdatacomputer/asgard-adc/).

-The Bluetooth interface is been made using the [BluetoothHelper](https://github.com/BasicAirData/BluetoothHelper) wireless communication layer for Android.
+The Bluetooth interface is made using the [BluetoothHelper](https://github.com/BasicAirData/BluetoothHelper) wireless communication layer for Android.

-_This is a fully functional work in progress: the main basic functionalities are already implemented; we are adding other features and options in order to offer to the users a simple, but complete application._

 The app is 100% Free and Open Source.